enkidevs/curriculum/security/appsec/intro/why-appsec.md

 Long forgotten are the days when application security was considered optional.

-With data being the new oil, companies need to make sure that their users' data is safe.
+With more and more data being generated every year, companies need to make sure that their users' data is safe.

-If you're still not convinced, take a look at Adobe.
+Take a look at Adobe.
 In 2013 they lost almost **3 million credit card records** and an undetermined amount of user accounts.

-This whole ordeal ended up costing Adobe **1 million dollars**.
+This whole ordeal ended up costing them **1 million dollars**.
 Ouch!

 > 💡 Check the Learn More section for a list of all the major breaches of the 21st century.

+There are many reasons for making your app secure, and here are a few of them:
+- **reputation** (users don't trust an app that is known for its security problems)
+- **keep the data safe** (in case of a data breach, you can incur penalties according to legislation in multiple countries)
+- **your own information can be used against you** (proprietary information leaking out, blackmailing, and others)
+- **Google rankings** (you get less points if you don't follow security best practices which translates to less traffic)